Multi-objective Differentiable Neural Architecture Search: Evaluation Details

 \subsection{MODNAS-SoTL}

 On the NAS-Bench-201 search space, since the architectures evaluated with the supernetwork weights are not highly correlated to the ones trained independently from scratch, we employ the Sum of Training Losses (SoTL) proxy from \citet{ru2021speedy}.
 To profile the Pareto front with SoTL, we firstly evaluate the 24 architectures using the exponential moving average of the sum of training losses for the initial 12 epochs of training as $\sum_{e=1}^{12} 0.9^{12-e} \Loss^{train} (\bw, \alpha)$, and then train from scratch only the subset of architectures in the Pareto set built using the SoTL evaluations.
+We present the results of MODNAS-SoTL in Figure~\ref{fig:radar_plot_gd_igd}, where we compare to the other baselines as well.
+As we see, we can further decrease the evaluation cost via MODNAS-SoTL, by trading off the number of solutions in the Pareto set with HV.